-- Do something involving hot water: a bath, shower, face-wash or cup of herbal tea.
+- Do something involving hot water: a bath, shower, face-wash, or cup of herbal tea.

-Sleep experts say that your bed should be used only for sex and sleep.
-If you live in an apartment or dorm, your bed often becomes your table, your desk, and your couch.
+Sleep experts say your bed should be used only for sex and sleep.
+If you live in an apartment or dorm, your bed often becomes your table, desk, and couch.
 If sleep remains an issue, consider how you use your bed.
 It might help to stay off your bed until it is time to sleep.

 Day 3: Food

-“If you want a quality, act as if you already had it.” – William James
+“If you want a quality, act as if you already had it.” – William James.

 Act as if you are hungry and eat on a schedule.
 (Acting “as if” is a concept from Adlerian psychology, poached by Cognitive Behavior Therapy.
-It’s the idea of “fake it till you make it”.
-You act as if something is true, until it becomes true.
+It’s the idea of “fake it till you make it.”
+You act as if something is true until it becomes true.
 The fact that this works shows the power of confidence…and that confidence can be created.)

 Day 4: Cravings

-“Me can’t get enough of these.” – Cookie Monster
+“Me can’t get enough of these.” – Cookie Monster.

 Maybe cannabis was a big part of your life.
 Maybe not.
 Either way, it did something for you.
 Perhaps it helped you feel less anxious or less bored.
-When taking a T-Break, many people initially feel more bored/depressed, or more anxious/irritable.
+When taking a T-Break, many people initially feel more bored/depressed or more anxious/irritable.

 It is a triple impact: you are avoiding a thing that once helped, you may be experiencing withdrawal, and you’re dealing with cravings.